 Place them in bright, indirect light and mist the leaves with water a few times a week, or lightly water them at the soil level.
 Within a few weeks, roots will begin to grow, followed by baby plants.

 Carefully remove the original leaf when it dries up and the baby plant is at least half an inch tall.
-At this point, you can also re-pot it if desired.
-(Just be sure not to disturb the roots too much!)
+At this point, you can also re-pot your succulent (in a cute DIY planter , no less!) if desired.
+Just be sure not to disturb the roots too much!

 The stems of most succulents can be cut, the leaves removed, and the bottom replanted.
 This is a great way to save plants that have grown too leggy from lack of sunlight, such as echeveria (hens and chicks).